WHEN

 assisted a few well known individuals, but my professional relationships

 have remained just that.
-No boundaries crossed, no dual relationships--and
+No boundaries crossed, no dual relationships,

-definitely no disregard for a client's anonymity.
-My piece
+and definitely no disregard for a client's anonymity.
+My

-discusses how difficult it is for someone of celebrity status to
+Disorder discusses how difficult it is for someone of celebrity

-seek help, due to fears surrounding loss of confidentiality--and
+status to seek help, due to fears surrounding loss of confidentiality~

-how this sets the stage for suicidal deaths within our film and
+for suicidal deaths within our film and music industries.

 Some

-therapists play it fast and loose with this issue, no matter how
+colleagues have played it fast and loose with this issue, no matter

-many ethical or regulatory laws the BBS institutes to prevent
+how many ethical or regulatory laws the BBS imposes to

 Human

-given this very common tendency, is it really fair to reveal one's
+given this very common tendency, is it even fair to reveal one's

+with this picture?
 Oh, they've only told one person?
-I imagine it could be surprising
+I imagine it

-to discover how many people now know about whom they're
+would be surprising to discover how many people now know

-treating, and have spread the word.
-Shame on them, and
+whom they've been treating, and have spread the word.
+Shame on them,

-their naivety.
-I imagine that fame by association helps people feel
+and their naivety!
+I imagine that 'fame by association'

 Don't

 misunderstand.
-I care for these colleagues, and have greatly admired
+I've cared for these colleagues, and have admired

-them for years--but the instant they have shared a client's
+them for years, but the instant they've shared a client's

 identity (whether famous or not), my trust and respect for them

-is diminished.
-They could balk at this, because "everyone does
+is forever tainted.
+They might balk at this, while citing that "everyone

-it"--but just because something has become standard practice,
+does it," but just because an action has become common or standard

-have all engaged in collegial dialogues now and then, but I would
+all engaged in collegial dialogues now and then, but I would never

-never share someone's identity (or even a first name),
+share someone's identity (or even a first name), with my friends

-with my dearest of friends.
-Strict adherence to ethical, sound and
+or colleagues.
+Strict adherence to ethical, sound and safe practices

-safe practices is a natural outgrowth of emotional and moral development,
+is a normal/natural outgrowth of emotional and moral development,

-and personal integrity is never bound by any rules or laws.
+and personal integrity isn't confined by any rules or laws.

-It involves an intrinsic sense of right and wrong that's either
+Integrity involves an intrinsic sense of right and wrong that's

-instilled in childhood--or acquired during a lifetime that's navigated
+either instilled in childhood or acquired throughout a lifetime

 along the way.
-How many march to the beat of that
+Just how many march to the beat of that

 So